ErnstRoell/mlops/readme.md

 ## 03. Deploy to prod.

-This stage is an exact replication of the deployment to test, with the difference That
+This stage is an exact replication of the deployment to test, with the following differences.

 ### Configure Databricks
 - In the Prod workspace create an azure keyvault backed secret scope.
 - This can be done by creating
+- Call the secret scope cmr and prefix the secrets with cmr.
+(See docs.)

 ### Configure and run the azure pipeline
 Create a new library called prod-env with the same set of env variables pointing to the prod resources.